Karn/notify/README.md

 ![Basic usecase](./docs/assets/default.svg)

-If you run into a case in which the library does not provide the requisite builder functions you can get the `NotificationCompat.Builder` object and continue to use it as you would normally by calling `Creator#asBuilder()`.
+If you run into a case in which the library does not provide the requisite builder functions you can get the `NotificationCompat.Builder` object and continue to use it as you would normally by calling `NotifyCreator#asBuilder()`.

 > **Tip:** You can view other notification styles on the [Notification Types](./docs/types.md) docs page.

+> **Tip:** Advanced usage topics are documented [here](./docs/advanced.md).

 #### NOTIFICATION ANATOMY